 Houston, Texas 77204-5000

-Applicants will be contacted by email in early-February of final official evaluation results.
+Applicants will be contacted by email for final official evaluation results.
 Applicants uncertain of whether or not international coursework would satisfy prerequisites are encouraged to complete domestic courses to meet prerequisites in a timely fashion.

 NOTE: The official course evaluation is done upon submission of the Supplemental Application.
 No pharmacy course credit is granted from international transcripts.

 A valid Social Security Number is required to begin the Pharm.D. program.

 Under the Texas State Board of Pharmacy Rules and Regulations, a student is required to register as an intern trainee upon entry into the professional pharmacy degree program.
 A Social Security number is mandatory and required to be issued an intern trainee card.

 For more information, contact the Texas State Board of Pharmacy, William P. Hobby Building, Tower 3, Suite 3-600, 333 Guadalupe St., Austin, TX 78701, or by phone at 512-305-8000. http://www.tsbp.state.tx.us/infocist/internship.htm